MileHacker Logo

 • Self-guided: Easily explore Skiathos Town's old streets, port, and Bourtzi peninsula.
 Maps are available.

-• Guided: Some local operators have guided walking tours, often focusing on historical sites or natural trails.
+• Guided: Some local operators have guided walking tours, often focusing concerning historical sites or natural trails.
 Inquire at local travel agencies.

-• Nature Trails: Many trails cross pine forests and offer good views.
+• Paths In nature: Many trails cross forests of pine groves and offer pleasant vistas.

 • Consider early morning or late afternoon walks during summer to avoid peak heat.